 The Minnesota Freedom Fund raises donations to bail out protesters

-As protesters in Minneapolis call for justice in the death of George Floyd, people across the country are showing their support by donating to grassroots organizations.
+As protesters across the country call for justice in the death of George Floyd, people across the country are showing their support by donating to grassroots organizations.

 The Minnesota Freedom Fund — a nonprofit group that helps with the cost of bail for protesters who have been arrested — has gained traction on social media, with thousands of tweets promoting the organization.
 Many on Twitter, including celebrities like Janelle Monáe and Steve Carell, said they are matching donations.

-Note: This story was updated on June 1 at 10:50 a.m.
-Eastern time.